makwingchi/Ford_GoBike_Trips_Prediction/README.md

 <img src="final_markdown_files/figure-html/number of trips per day-1.png" width="50%" /><img src="final_markdown_files/figure-html/number of trips per day-2.png" width="50%" />

 ## 3.3.
-Number of departures/arrivals in each neighborhood{#link6}
+Number of departures/arrivals in each neighborhood
-The histograms below are each neighborhood°Øs total number of departures and arrivals in the training set, respectively.
+The histograms below are each neighborhood‚Äôs total number of departures and arrivals in the training set, respectively.
 The top 4 neighborhoods are identical in both histograms, and the number of trips of them are considerably higher than their counterparts.
 It indicates that this neighborhood fixed effect should be identified when building models.
-In fact, as can be noted later, both of our models include an independent variable called °∞eastMost°± - if a certain station is located within these top 4 neighborhoods, they will be coded as 1.
+In fact, as can be noted later, both of our models include an independent variable called ‚ÄúeastMost‚Äù - if a certain station is located within these top 4 neighborhoods, they will be coded as 1.

 ```r